Peter Allen (musician): Career

-On 23 September 2025, Barry Manilow released the Allen-penned (along with Dean Pitchford) song "Once Before I Go," a single from his forthcoming album "What a Time."
-The song originally appeared on Allen's 1983 Album "Not the Boy Next Door."
+On 23 September 2025, Barry Manilow released the Allen-penned (along with Dean Pitchford) song "Once Before I Go", a single from his forthcoming album What a Time.
+The song originally appeared on Allen's 1983 Album Not the Boy Next Door.

 Broadway

 Allen made his Broadway debut on 12 January 1971, in Soon, a rock opera that opened at the Ritz Theatre and ran for three performances.
 He starred in his own one-man revue on Broadway at the Biltmore Theatre, Up in One: More Than a Concert (1979), which ran for 46 performances.

 Allen recorded a live album called Captured Live at Carnegie Hall, in which songs from his musical Legs Diamond, were previewed.
 Legs Diamond opened on Broadway at the Mark Hellinger Theatre on 26 December 1988, with a book co-written by Harvey Fierstein.
 The musical ran for 64 performances and 72 previews.
 After Legs Diamond closed he returned to concert work, touring with Bernadette Peters during the summer of 1989.
-Allen and Bernadette also performed in the 1983 Academy Award broadcast in an extended musical tribute to Irving Berlin.
+Allen and Peters also performed in the 1983 Academy Award broadcast in an extended musical tribute to Irving Berlin.